This review page is supported in part by the sponsors whose ad banners are displayed below

 Review Component Retail: $1,695

-With their SR60 now in i iteration, Grado Labs in New York City has been the patron saint to the music-starved but cash-strapped.
+With their SR60 now in i iteration, Grado Labs in New York City has been the patron saint to the music starved but cash strapped.
 To this day, Grado's SR60 is considered the cheapest top quality headphone to plug into portable audio devices.
 It's far from fashionable however.
 The emphasis is ear, not eye candy.

 Eventually the heavy aluminum-alloy bodies from the lower-priced SR 325 model found themselves grafted atop the RS/GS-1's wooden housings.
 This hybrid solution of metal outers enclosing wooden inners became the platform whence the PS1000 launched as the new king of Grados.
-This naturally also included the across-the-board i-grade cable refinements.
+This naturally also included the across-the-board i-gen cable refinements.

 Cosmetics remain pure Grado however.
-This means a leather-shrouded metal headband; simple metal posts for slide 'n' rotate adjustments to your head; and jumbo but raw foam cushions without any leather or velour pretensions whatsoever.
+This means a leather-shrouded metal headband; simple metal posts for slide 'n' rotate adjustments to your head; and jumbo but raw foam cushions without any leather or velour pretensions.
 Those foamies are fittingly dubbed salad bowls by the cognoscenti.
 Despite their crass no-nonsense appearance, they're very comfortable.
 They also increase driver spacing off the ears to widen the soundstage.

-Compared to Sennheiser's and audio-technica's finest in their HD800 and W5000 flagships respectively; and considering the PS1000 sticker which trumps the HD800s and nearly doubles the current street price on the Japanese, I'm sorry to say that Grado's cosmetics and trim level are nearly inexcusably bare-boned - criminally pedestrian.
-The captive 1-meter Y cable in fact is dressed exactly like a freebie power cord and feels that cheap too.
-It's a far cry from the slinky fabric cover and wooden plug housing of my ATH-W1000s.
-Grado does however include a 15' non-coiled extension cord and a short mini-to-regular adaptor tail.
 Like all Grados, the PS1000 uses neodymium-powered low-mass polymer diaphragms which have been 'destressed'.
 Those drivers are vented into large air chambers to lower their resonant frequency and increase bass response.
 The voice coils are wound from slow-drawn long-crystal oxygen-free copper.
 The machined metal alloy on the PS1000 and SR325 has been processed to increase porosity.
 This is said to undermine ringing of the metal.
 Specifications for the PS1000 includes a frequency response of 8 to 35,000Hz, sensitivity of 98dB, nominal impedance of 32 ohms and driver matching to 0.05%.